 When are students enrolled in classes?

-Weekend: Students admitted in May-July 31 will be enrolled in August.
+Weekend: Students are enrolled in August.

 Do students that have taken accounting courses in another program still need to take the introductory course?